ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/grep11-setup.md

 Then, this private key was used as input to *openssl* in order to create a *certificate signing request*:

+!!!
+Reminder
+    **The command shown below is for reference only**- it has already been performed by the lab instructors in order to set up the lab environment for you.

 ``` bash
 openssl req -new -key server80-9876-19876-key.pem -out server80-9876-19876.csr
 ```

 The certificate signing request will be passed to our certification authority which will use the information to create an X.509 certificate.
 We used *openssl* for this, too:

+!!!
+Reminder
+    **The command shown below is for reference only**- it has already been performed by the lab instructors in order to set up the lab environment for you.

 ```bash
 openssl x509 -sha256 -req -in server80-9876-19876.csr -CA ca.pem -CAkey ca.key -set_serial 8086 -extfile openssl.cnf -extensions server -days 365 -outform PEM -out server80-9876-19876.pem
 ```

 The file name of the certificate that was created by the preceding command is the value of the `-out` argument, `server80-9876-19876.pem`.  `openssl` allows us to list this certificate in human-friendly form:

+!!!
+Reminder
+    **The command shown below is for reference only**- it has already been performed by the lab instructors in order to set up the lab environment for you.

 ``` bash
 openssl x509 -in server80-9876-19876.pem -noout -text